LiCybora/tabGroupsCompatiblizer/README.md

 3. Run `node . <path-to-backup-file>`, if you don't use default name generated by addon, see [Usage](https://github.com/LiCybora/tabGroupsCompatiblizer#usage).
-	You will get a converted file `tabGroups-backup.json` in your current directory.
+	You will get a converted file `tabGroups-backup.json` in your current directory after successful, with message `Conversion done!
+Your converted backup is tabGroups-backup.json`.

 ## Usage
 ```
 node . <path-to-backup-file> [<addon-name>]

 <path-to-backup-file>		The path of your backup file to be converted
 <addon-name>				One of (default: none, determined by filename):
 	--pv						Convert from Panorama
 	--stg						Convert from Simple Tab Groups
 	--sync						Convert from Sync Tab Groups

 ```